I am currently a postdoctoral fellow in the UChicago linguistics department,

 Raffles Junior College before returning to graduate school.

 My undergraduate degree was in English, also at Yale.
+More details appear in my curriculum vitae.

 You can contact me at firstname.lastname@example.org.